ObserveRTC/client-monitor-js/README.md

 });
 ```

 Already running and want to flip a detector on/off without restarting the monitor?
 Every built-in detector exposes a `public disabled = false` field, and every layer's `detectors` registry exposes ergonomic helpers for finding and toggling them.
+Issue-raising detectors additionally expose `public includeIssueInSample = true` — flip it to `false` to keep a detector running locally (events, `activeIssues`) while excluding its issues from the samples shipped to the server; see [Which issues belong in the sample](#which-issues-belong-in-the-sample).

 `Detectors` (the registry attached as `monitor.detectors`, `peerConnectionMonitor.detectors`, `inboundTrackMonitor.detectors`, `outboundTrackMonitor.detectors`, `mediaPlayoutMonitor.detectors`) offers: